-Each grade 9 student at Hampton High School is required to pay a student fee of \$40.00.
-This covers the cost of renting a locker and a school-issued lock, an HHS T-shirt, a student ID, and helps the student council finance events and activities.
+Each grade 9 student at Hampton High School is required to pay a student fee of \$50.00.
+This covers the cost of renting a locker and a school-issued lock, a HHS T-shirt, a student ID, Science fee, Visual Art fee, and helps the student council finance school events and activities.

-Each grade 10, 11 and 12 student is required to pay a student fee of \$25.00 which covers the cost of renting a locker, a replacement lock (if required), a student ID, and contributes to school-wide events that are offered but the student council.
+Each grade 10, 11 and 12 student is required to pay a student fee of \$25.00 which covers the cost of renting a locker, a replacement lock (if required), a student ID, and contributes to school-wide events that are offered by the student council.

 Only school locks can be used on lockers.
-Lockers are assigned to be used by one person-sharing lockers is not permitted.
+Lockers are assigned to be used by one person - sharing lockers is not permitted.